kartik7120/Survey-App/notes.md

 - [x] User redirects to it's when a new poll is made
 - [x] Fix the links in the bread crumb when the app is in mobile layout
 - [ ] Fix the create all polls bug
+- [ ] Add sharable links to all polls for social media platforms

 ### Seed data for poll create form